-Sailing i also a lot of fun and a fantastic way to make friends.
+Sailing is a lot of fun and a fantastic way to make friends.
 So if your child hasn't tried sailing yet, why not encourage them to give it a try?
 Helping to get enthusiastic young people onto the water safely is one of our passions.
 And we also want to encourage them to be the best that they can be.
 So we have an active and well supported training programme for junior sailors.

 Barnt Green Sailing Club was one of the first within the UK to achieve the status of RYA Champion Club.